maciekChmura/minecraft-gemini3/README.md

 ## How to Run

-1. Open `index.html` in a modern web browser.
+1. run `python3 -m http.server` in the root directory
+2. open http://localhost:8000 in your browser
-2. Click to lock the pointer and start playing.
+2. click to lock the pointer and start playing.